mohamedsalahnassar/ExternalPackages/README.md

 ---

 ## Configuration Notes
-- To keep a package vendor‑only (vendored locally but not added to the shell target), set its `products` to an empty list in `vendor_config.normalized.json`.
+- To keep a package vendor‑only (vendored locally but not added to the aggregate target), set its `products` to an empty list in `external_packages.json`.
 - For packages that need post‑clone tweaks (e.g., move files, bump platform), add a `postCloneCommands` array with shell snippets.
 Commands run inside the package directory.

 ## License
-See individual package licenses in `Vendor/<Package>/` and this repository’s license.
+See individual package licenses in `External/<Package>/` and this repository’s license.